 Outside of NASA, the program has been embraced by over 100,000 public and private sector leaders in over 75 countries over the past two decades.
 But, despite its popularity and enviable track record, the NASA 4-D program was starting to date.
-A product of leadership training as it existed in the early 2000’s, NASA 4-D was in need of an update when Crazy Might Work came upon it in 2021.
+A product of leadership training as it existed in the early 2000’s, NASA 4-D was in need of an update when Crazy Might Work received permission to run the program in 2021.
 In the words of Chief Combobulator, Paul Hawkins, “The fundamental 4-D program structure was sound and we were immediately struck by how well it aligned with contemporary social neuroscience and leadership research.
 It was well ahead of its time in that it established psychological safety as a precursor for high performance, but it needed a learning design face lift and some content updates from the current space program.”

-The new look NASA 4-D program incorporates this unique perspective, developed from research undertaken at the frontiers of human endeavour.
-This makes the 4-D program a leadership and team development experience like no other.
-In a parallel mission that approximates the Artemis and Moon to Mars preparation, leaders learn lessons that are not from the classroom.
-The program attracts participants from around the world, including senior leaders from the military, law enforcement, corporations, universities and not-for-profits.
+The new look NASA 4-D program incorporates these and other unique learnings, extracted from research undertaken at the frontiers of human endeavour, making the 4-D program a leadership and team development experience like no other.
+In a parallel mission that approximates the Artemis and Moon to Mars preparation, leaders learn lessons that are not from the classroom and the course attracts participants from around the world, including senior leaders from the military, law enforcement, corporations, universities and not-for-profits:

 “Having studied Leadership for many years, the NASA 4-D Leadership Program was an amazing life changing journey, helping me to build better teams and navigate the most hostile environments I could imagine.
 The program brought together a group of intelligent professionals and challenged them to see the world differently.
 The logical pathway from building people to developing them into a team and designing strong systems to create the ideas to drive progress makes sense and I have been applying it to my everyday life.
 I can’t highly recommend this excellent program enough.
 Now I just need my own rocket!” – Former Commander, Raptor Squad (Australian Organised Crime Unit)